Sejsel/aoc2024-ksplang/aoc25/README.md

 Anyway, there are still some optimizations to do with that.
-One of the slowest parts of wasm2ksplang programs is the memory - we need to initialize 16 pages (1 million zeroes) in every Rust WASM program, for example, even if it's not used at all!
+One of the slowest parts of wasm2ksplang programs is the memory - we need to initialize 16 pages (1 million zeroes) in every Rust WASM program, even if it's not used at all!
 Well, if we don't use a memory, we can patch the WASM to not define a memory.
 Or, eventually, detect that case in wasm2ksplang and not emit a memory if it won't be used, with no need to modify WASM files.